Timinator2000/Algorithm_X/06 - your turn/07 - three little piggies.md

         print(*line, sep='')
     print()

-    # rotate the house 90 degrees to the right
+    # rotate the house 90 degrees to the left
     house = np.rot90(house)
 ```